List of teams and organizations in DC Comics: Science Squad

-The Science Squad is the name of several groups appearing in American comic books published by DC Comics.
+The Science Squad is the name of two groups.

-Science Squad I
+First Science Squad

 The first Science Squad are a group of scientists and mad scientists in the DC Comics Universe.
 The group was created by writer Grant Morrison who stated: "I love writing cowardly, petulant, irascible supervillains much more than I enjoy writing truly evil ones, so this whole plot strand was a joy from beginning to end".
 The members of the team are Veronica Cale, Doctor Death, Doctor Sivana, I.Q., Will Magnus, T.O.
 Morrow, Komrade Krabb, Doctor Tyme, and Robby Reed enemies Doctor Cyclops, Baron Bug, and Dr. Rigoro Mortis.
 They are commanded by Egg Fu.
-They are featured prominently throughout the series, particularly in Week 46.
+They are featured prominently throughout the series, particularly in issue #46.

-Science Squad II
+Second Science Squad

 In Dark Nights: Metal, a new Science Squad was formed during the invasion of Barbatos.
 It consists of Doctor Sivana, Egg Fu, Professor Ivo, T.O.
 Morrow, Veronica Cale, and Will Magnus.